IWC helps Connecticut SWAT Challenge raise the bar: Connecticut, September 2016

 This year, 35 teams attended the Connecticut SWAT Challenge which included sessions of team and physical challenges, along with seminars and workshops.

-The IWC Professional Range Inflatable Walls were erected to create a challenging environment in which to practice armed hostage rescue as well as enhance squad leader’s tactical awareness and decision making ability.
+The IWC Professional Range Portable Training Wall System was erected to create a challenging environment in which to practice armed hostage rescue as well as enhance squad leader’s tactical awareness and decision making ability.
 Squad members were focussed on close quarter urban skills and observation.
 The walls were set up both inside and out of the facility leading to a transition of light into dark as well as forcing the squad to adapt.
 Moving from large open spaces to a restrictive interior corridor.

 The training scenario used both an armed hostage taker and live hostage role player as well as a number of situational awareness training devices including access limiting furniture blocking doorways as well as replica IED’s forcing a quick and timely reaction to danger.